-In a situation where a toddler must be around people or is the center of attention and are fearful and worry, this is a situation where the child is experiencing social anxiety.
-Those children who go through greater amounts of social anxiety are usually called shy.
+In a situation where a toddler must be around people or is the center of attention and are fearful and worry; this is a situation where the toddler is experiencing social anxiety.
+Those children who go through more significant amounts of social anxiety are usually called shy.
 The biggest problem is the fear that others won’t think well of them.
 This is toddler social anxiety, and you need to help them overcome it.

 The big fear in them is that they will do something or say something that will cause embarrassment.
 Physical symptoms the child may be experiencing are stomachaches, nausea, trembling, and blushing.
-From 1-9% of adolescents and kids develop what is referred to as Social Phobia, which is diagnosed after the boy’s social anxiety has continued for longer than six months, having a strong impact on his or her life.
+From 1-9% of adolescents and kids develop what you can refer to as Social Phobia, which a doctor can diagnose after the boy’s social anxiety has continued for longer than six months, having a substantial impact on his or her life.

 Kids who have social phobia are likely to avoid all manner of situations which necessitate interacting with others.
 These include but are not limited to meeting new people, conversing on the phone, participating in group activities or with teams or clubs, and answering questions in the classroom.
 This may even include feeling one is not dressing appropriately.